defano/wyldcard/README.md

 go to card id 7
 ```

-You can also navigate to a card based on background,
+You can also navigate to a card based on its background,

 ```
 go to the next background -- next card in the stack with a different background than current card